Cyprus Intellectual Property (IP) regime (Cyprus IP box) of less than 2.5% corporation tax as modified (Nexus modified approach)

 Cyprus has adopted Action 5 of the OECD in the action against the “Base Erosion and Profit Shifting» (BEPS).
 This requires a clear link between the rights that generate income and activities that contribute to such income (Nexus modified approach).
 New changes are in effect as from 1 July 2016.
 The Cyprus Intellectual Property companies that join the scheme before that date will benefit from the savings until the middle of 2021.
 The Cyprus Intellectual Property scheme still provides for 80% exemption on income tax if intellectual property is owned by Cypriot resident company (net of any direct costs).
 Direct costs will exclude Intellectual Property acquisition costs, interest, immovable property and payables to third parties.
 Other Intellectual Property jurisdictions are less attractive as Intellectual Property is taxed at a much higher level and the definition of IP is not wide enough to cover software, trademarks, and copyrights.

 Centralisation of brand/ Intellectual Property management

 The centralisation of brand/ Intellectual Property management can really enhance a company’s competitiveness and realise substantial value.
-Particularly during economic downturns, when organisations focus on cost-reduction programmes, a centralised brand/ Intellectual Property management centre can provide significant cost savings.
+Particularly during economic downturns, when organisations focus on cost-reduction programs, a centralised brand/ Intellectual Property management center can provide significant cost savings.

-The commercial rationale of a central management centre as well as why Cyprus is an ideal location is uncovered below
+The commercial rationale of a central management center as well as why Cyprus is an ideal location is uncovered below

 - Substantial operational synergies